My Definition Of A Senior Developer

 - Let the other person talk and listen actively

-- Show the path of success which can be achieved as a senior developer
+- Show the path of success that can be achieved as a senior developer

 - Spend enough time and offer help when it is needed